geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 https://github.com/nestjs/nest-cli

-We will use it to scaffold our project, serve it and build and bundle the application for production distribution.
+We will use it to scaffold our project, serve it and build and bundle the application for distribution.

 Let's first install it, again globally into our current `Node.js` version.